leotaku/flycheck-aspell/README.md

 The dictionary the checkers use is determined by the values of `ispell-local-dictionary` or `ispell-dictionary`.

-It might be wise to skim the [flycheck docs](https://www.flycheck.org/en/latest/) to learn how to best use and configure flycheck.
+It might be wise to skim the [Flycheck docs](https://www.flycheck.org/en/latest/) to learn how to best use and configure Flycheck.

 You of course also need to install the GNU Aspell binary.